Picnic at Hanging Rock (film): Production

 Works of Australian Impressionism, such as Frederick McCubbin's Lost (1886), inspired the film's themes and visual style.

-The novel was published in 1967.
-Reading it four years later, Patricia Lovell thought it would make a great film.
+Joan Lindsay's novel was published in 1967.
+Reading it four years later, Patricia Lovell thought it would make a good film.
 She did not originally think of producing it herself until Phillip Adams suggested she try it; she optioned the film rights in 1973, paying $100 for three months.
 She hired Peter Weir to direct on the basis of his film Homesdale, and Weir brought in Hal and Jim McElroy to help produce.

 Screenwriter David Williamson originally was chosen to adapt the film, but was unavailable and recommended noted TV writer Cliff Green.
 Joan Lindsay had approval over who did the adaptation and she gave it to Green, whose first draft Lovell says was "excellent".

 The finalised budget was A$440,000, coming from the Australian Film Development Corporation, British Empire Films and the South Australian Film Corporation. $3,000 came from private investors.

 Filming

 Martindale Hall (located near Mintaro in South Australia), was the location for Appleyard Hall, the school featured in the film.

 Filming began in February 1975 with principal photography taking six weeks.
-Locations included Hanging Rock in Victoria, Martindale Hall near Mintaro in rural South Australia, and at the studio of the South Australian Film Corporation in Adelaide.
+Locations included Hanging Rock, Martindale Hall near Mintaro, South Australia, and at the studio of the South Australian Film Corporation in Adelaide.

-The film's mise-en-scène and cinematography was strongly influenced by the work of the Heidelberg School of Australian impressionists, active in Victoria in the 1880s and 1890s.
+The film's mise-en-scène and cinematography were strongly influenced by the work of the Heidelberg School of Australian impressionist painters, active in Victoria in the 1880s and 1890s.
 Leading Heidelberg School member Frederick McCubbin also lived in and often painted the Macedon Ranges, the setting and filming location of Picnic at Hanging Rock.
-To achieve the look of an impressionist painting for the film, director Weir and director of cinematography Russell Boyd were inspired by the work of British photographer and film director David Hamilton, who had draped different types of veils over his camera lens to produce diffused and soft-focus images.
+To achieve the look of a Heidelberg School painting for the film, director Weir and director of cinematography Russell Boyd were inspired by the work of British photographer and film director David Hamilton, who had draped different types of veils over his camera lens to produce diffused and soft-focus images.
 Boyd created the ethereal, dreamy look of many scenes by placing simple bridal veil fabric of various thicknesses over his camera lens.
 The film was edited by Max Lemon.

 Weir recalled that while many in the cast and crew took the film in a humorous and jocular manner when filming began, the mood changed once location work began on Hanging Rock:

 There is just something about the area that is oppressive and depressing.
 Absolutely nothing unusual happened while we were there, but everyone was nervous while we were there, and we were all glad to get away at last.